The weirdest trade deals ever

 Canned ham for aircraft

 In the late 1960s US aircraft manufacturer McDonnell Douglas received substantial amounts of canned ham as part of a DC-9 deal it closed with Yugoslavia's official airline JAT.
-However, the meat products were impossible to shift and the company resorted to giving the cans away to staff.
+However, the meat products were impossible to shift, and the company resorted to giving the cans away to staff.

-Cocoa beans for oil
+Cocoa beans for crude oil

 Pepsi for Stolichnaya vodka

-In 1974 Pepsi became the first Western brand to be produced in the Soviet Union thanks to a groundbreaking barter deal, which involved swapping concentrate of the cola for Stolichnaya vodka – the rouble was subject to an embargo, so companies had to think creatively.
+In 1974, Pepsi became the first Western brand to be produced in the Soviet Union thanks to a groundbreaking barter deal, which involved swapping the concentrate of the cola for Stolichnaya vodka – the rouble was subject to an embargo, so companies had to think creatively.
 In fact, PepsiCo was the sole Stoli distributor in the US until 2009 when the contract passed to William Grant & Sons.

 Pepsi for tomato paste